Saturday, February 27, 2021

 Sunday, February 14, 2021

-Full Motion Flight Simulator Acquisition Project of the Philippine Air Force
+Full Motion Flight Simulator and Support Facility Acquisition Project of the Philippine Air Force

 The Philippine Air Force has requested for new full motion flight simulators to allow the a more realistic in-country training and refresher for its pilots.